- Nature Reserve

 Arne is the RSPB's flagship heathland site, with a vast expanse of open heathland and old oak woodland, and a variety of special wildlife to see including dragonflies, sand lizards, ospreys, Dartford warblers and nightjars.
 Poole Harbour is next to the reserve, home to winter waders and wildfowl, including the largest wintering population of avocets in the UK.

-There are two nature trails to explore as part of this vast expanse of open heathland and old oak woodland.
+There are a range of trails - most suitable for the Tramper - for you to explore the diverse range of habitats (information will be provided when hiring as to where it is safe to take the Tramper).
 There is plenty to see all year round, with beautiful views across Poole Harbour, Corfe Castle, and the Purbeck Hills.

 Hiring a Tramper at RSPB Arne

-There are 2 Trampers to hire at RSPB Arne (one funded by the Heritage Lottery Fund through the Heritage Ability project).
+There are 2 Trampers to hire at RSPB Arne.
 Advance booking recommended, particularly for first time users who will need to be taken through the membership process.

 Travelling to RSPB Arne - Plan your journey by car or public transport using the map below: